Home & Hospital Visits Available | Call 24 hours a day

 Deciding the Lawsuit Basis

 As mentioned above, Texas allows you three different areas in which to bring a product liability suit.
 The first is the strict liability doctrine.
-According to this rule, a manufacturer is liable if a product is defective at the time it left their control.
+According to this rule, a manufacturer is liable if a product is defective at the time it leaves their control.
 You do not have to prove that the manufacturer was actually negligent.
-It is enough that they allowed a defective part to be released into the public.
+It is enough that they allowed a defective part to be released to the public.

 Is a Seller Involved?